Free Kitchen Hacks eBook

 You can opt to brush off any dirt with your fingers or a knife, or you can quickly rinse them under cool water in a colander.
 Toss them inside the colander with the water gently running over them to get all sides of the mushrooms.

 Oyster mushrooms come bundled in groups, with several mushrooms connected to the same stem.
-Use a sharp knife to slice each mushroom off the main stem, leaving only about 1/2 inch – 1 inch of stem on.
+Use a sharp knife to slice each mushroom off the main stem, leaving only about ½ inch – 1 inch of stem on.

-The simple vegan batter for these fried oyster mushrooms has minimal ingredients but still has tons of flavor.
+The simple batter for these fried oyster mushrooms has minimal ingredients but still has tons of flavor.
 Add the whole wheat flour and seasonings to a large plate or shallow bowl.

+Then, add your coconut milk, using a whisk to ensure there are no lumps.
+It should yield a thick batter.
 Get a little assembly line going!
-You’ll need the batter that you just made, but you’ll also need a shallow bowl to hold your panko bread crumbs.
+You’ll need the batter that you just made, but you’ll also need a shallow bowl to hold your panko breadcrumbs.

 Before coating your mushrooms in batter and panko, make sure your frying oil is nice and hot.
-Depending on the size of your pot, you will need anywhere from 1/2 cup – 1 cup of oil.
+Depending on the size of your pot, you will need anywhere from ½ cup – 1 cup of oil.

 You want it to be about 1 inch deep so that one side of the mushroom can be completely submerged in the oil before flipping it.
 Add it to a saucepan over medium heat, turn on your thermometer, and monitor the temperature of the oil.

 The oil needs to be right around 375°F before you add your coated mushrooms.
-I use this affordable, multi-functional thermometer to monitor my oil.

 Once you get your oil temperature right, it’s time to prep your mushrooms for frying!
 Dredge your mushrooms in the batter first.